 For the frosting:

-1. Beat the cream cheese, butter, salt, and cinnamon on medium until creamy, about 2-3 minutes.
+1. Beat the cream cheese, butter, and salt on medium until creamy, about 2-3 minutes.

 2. Turn the mixer down to low and add the confectioner’s sugar.
 Beat until incorporated, scraping down the sides of the bowl when necessary.
 Add the vanilla bean paste and salt and continue beating until combined.